mphonic/xynthii/README.md

 2. Drag the unzipped folders into your Extensions folder.
 Some extensions may have different folders for different architectures, like one for 32-bit systems vs 64-bit.
 Choose the one that is appropriate for your system.
 3. Close and reopen Supercollider.
 You should be good to go.
 You can test by opening `test-install.scd` and running the code.

-If you are using OSX and your system is attempting to quarantine the extensions, see the section at the bottom of this document, [Mac Users and Quarantine](#mac-users-and-quarantine).
-The `init.scd` script attempts to avoid this, and there is a separate file that should unquarantine all of your extensions if you installed them manually, `unquarantine-mac-extensions.scd`.
+If you are using OSX and your system is attempting to quarantine the extensions, try running the code in `unquarantine-mac-extensions.scd`.
+If your extensions are still quarantined, see the section at the bottom of this document, [Mac Users and Quarantine](#mac-users-and-quarantine).

 ## Important Supercollider Key Commands